Brent Frazee: Kansas a great state for crappie fishing

 “The crappie spawn usually starts in the northern arms and then works its way down lake,” Burwell said.
 “It’s nothing to fish the crappie spawn for an entire month.”

-Even then, there are plenty of opportunities in to catch crappies later in the season.
+Even then, there are plenty of opportunities in to catch crappie later in the season.
 Burwell enjoyed torrid fishing in the heat of summer last year.

 “We had 100-fish days in summer last year,” he said.
-“I found massive schools of crappies in the timber in Curtis Creek with my LiveScope (a sonar unit that shows real-time images of fish) in 12 to 15 feet of water.
+“I found massive schools of crappie in the timber in Curtis Creek with my LiveScope (a sonar unit that shows real-time images of fish) in 12 to 15 feet of water.
+They were everywhere.”

 But it’s the spawn that most fishermen identify with crappie fishing.
 And there’s no doubt that’s off to a good start this year